 John Avery – Sound

-I have been working as a sound recordist for more than 30 years on a wide range of arts and travel docs, dance films and gallery installations.
+I have been working with sound for more than 30 years on a wide range of arts and travel docs, dance films and gallery installations.
 This ‘longevity’ means I’m able to combine current digital practice and know-how with analogue approaches and a highly tuned ear that marries attention to detail with dependable calm.